-Unfortunately, there are people (and bots) out there whom you’ll wish you never had to deal with.
+Unfortunately, there are people (and bots) out there with whom you’ll interact and wish you had never encountered.
 But, there they are.
 These are the people whom you definitely don’t want to follow (or follow-back).
 In my Twitterverse there are a few things someone can do that will catch my attention and cause me to take (negative) action.
 The severity of annoyance (or disgust) inflicted upon me by them will determine my reaction to them.

 Spammers: report as spammer & block.
-There is just no room for these guys and interacting in any other manner just encourages them.
+There is just no room for these guys and interacting in any other manner only encourages them.

 Adult: depending on your industry these accounts may not bother you or your audience.
 I choose to block every account that has anything to do with the “adult industry”.
 I don’t want to follow and I do not want to be followed.
+I found that adult industry people love to mention several users in one tweet, so my name was mentioned along with various adult entertainment celebrities, often.
 Thanks, but no thanks.

 Misc: For whatever reason, there could be people whose message just doesn’t seem appropriate to your purpose.
 If you don’t like what someone has to say, then don’t follow them.
 If you really don’t like what they have to say and want to make sure there’s no association- block them.
 It’s as simple as that.
 Really.

-Non-Participants: Those people whom I have followed who have stopped tweeting, never interact, or don’t follow-back.
+Non-Participants: Those people whom I have followed who have stopped tweeting, never interact, or don’t follow-back after an extended period of time.
 Eventually, you’ll reach the limit of followers set by Twitter, at which point you may do nothing or you may choose to unfollow people who are inactive and don’t follow people back to create more room in your list for active, interesting people.
-Guess which option I chose?
+Guess which option I choose?

 Friday is a fun day to share, but it’s not the only day, of course.
 You should mention, re-tweet, and interact with your community every day.
 The more the better, within reason, don’t overdo it!